mrogonna/meta-ankaios/README.md

 ### Source Code

-The project maintains the following source code repositories(temporary):
+This project is tested and maintains the following source:

 * https://github.com/mrogonna/ankaios

-# Ankaios-recipes from source
+# ankaios-recipes from source

 ## Prerequisites:
 Before starting, ensure you have the following: